lsenjov/politico/Constitution.md

 1.1.2.c.b If a pull request achieves negative votes from more than half the ruling body as a whole, it will immediately be closed with no effect.

 1.1.2.d A pull request will be ratified if a majority of votes (greater than half) on the pull request are in the affirmative.

+#### 1.1.3 Primary Status Rulings

+##### 1.1.3.a Capital City

+1.1.3.a.a The capital city of [INSERT NAME HERE] will be Mondovi in the region of Haluk.

+1.1.3.a.b The capital city will be the location of official government locations, e.g. the supreme court, and parliament